hfhafan/1st_Tier_Generator/docs/SETUP.md

 ## 📞 Support

-Jika mengalami kesulitan dalam setup:
+If you encounter difficulties in setup:

 - 📧 Email: hadifauzanhanif@gmail.com
 - 💬 WhatsApp: [+62 813-5719-8294](https://wa.me/6281357198294)